 This innovative and integrated research program spans the breadth of epidemiological, clinical and interventional research.
 Knowledge gained from this research has influenced the design of contemporary pediatric cancer treatment strategies and provided critical data to guide health surveillance and health-preserving interventions for long-term survivors.

 Through unique studies of large national and institutional cohorts of cancer survivors, program members are conducting research on a wide range of health-related and quality of life outcomes.
 The design and conduct of innovative research is facilitated by seven discipline-specific working groups:

 Members of the Cancer Control and Survivorship Program represent diverse departments at St. Jude including Epidemiology & Cancer Control, Oncology, Psychology, Global Pediatric Medicine, and Pediatric Medicine.

-Leslie L. Robison, PhD, chair of the Department of Epidemiology & Cancer Control, and Melissa Hudson, MD, director of the Division of Cancer Survivorship, lead the program.
+Melissa Hudson, MD, director of the Division of Cancer Survivorship, and Greg Armstrong, MD, MSCE, of the Department of Epidemiology & Cancer Control, lead the program.
 Their leadership roles in two large, NCI-funded cohorts, St. Jude Lifetime Cohort Study (St. Jude LIFE) and the Childhood Cancer Survivor Study (CCSS), have facilitated seminal discoveries characterizing the magnitude and scope of morbidity of the childhood cancer experience, including the resulting burden of chronic disease and subsequent neoplasms and their contribution to premature mortality.

 Melissa M. Hudson, MD - Co-Leader, Cancer Control and Survivorship Program

 Greg Armstrong, MD, MSCE - Co-Leader, Cancer Control and Survivorship Program